Scille/parsec-cloud.old-wiki/Parsec-metadata-server-installation-guide.md

 $ export SSL_CAFILE=$PWD/ssl-testing/parsec.test.cert
 ```

 New organizations are now ready to be created.
-Find below the command used to create an organization using the configuration from our earlier server example:
+Find below the command used to create an organization using the configuration from the above server example:

 ```shell
 $ parsec.cli core create_organization --addr=parsec://localhost:6777 -T s3cr3t TestOrganization